Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Setting geospace climate

 \subsection{Geospace climate and Earth's magnetic field}

-[H-III:14.5] ``[T]he outer boundary of geospace is defined to be the magnetosphere, and specifically, the magnetopause.
+\ors[III:14.5] ``[T]he outer \indexit{climate!ionosphere!magnetic field}boundary of \indexit{Earth!geospace climate!magnetic field}geospace is defined to be the magnetosphere, and specifically, the magnetopause.
 It is created by the solar wind that interacts with an intrinsic property of the Earth, the magnetic field.
 Consequently, in this section questions concerning how long-term trends of the solar wind and Earth's magnetic field are considered in discussing the long-term geospace climate.
 Of specific interest are the conditions under which the geospace would be dramatically changed. [\ldots]''

-[H-III:14.5.1] ``Perhaps the geospace response to flips in the Earth's dominant dipolar field is the most frequently discussed geospace 'what if' scenario.
+\ors[III:14.5.1] ``Perhaps the geospace response to flips in the Earth's dominant dipolar field is the most frequently discussed geospace 'what if' scenario.
 Geological evidence obtained in the last century has clearly proven that the Earth's magnetic field, especially its dominant dipole component, has reversed many times during geological times.
-The\indexit{geomagnetic field!reversals} most recent reversal occurred 0.78\,Myr ago.
+The\indexit{geomagnetic!field!reversals} most recent reversal occurred 0.78\,Myr ago.
 Prior to this reversal the 6 most recent occurred at 0.99, 1.07, 1.19, 1.2, 1.77, and 1.95\,Myr ago.
 [Reversals] occur at quite irregular intervals with the shortest time between reversals being at the Cobb Mountain reversal pair separated by only about 10,000 years. [\ldots\ R]eversals occur when the dipole field strength is relatively weak.

 [\ldots] The specific 'N-S' or 'S-N' dipole orientation itself would not introduce significant geospace climate changes.
 Perhaps, the most obvious would be that the solar wind northward versus southward reconnection morphology would be reversed.
 What is significantly more important would be the magnitude of the Earth's field and the orientation of its dipole component.''